 Our Transcend research project is taking a proactive approach to this problem by setting up three Living Labs as experimental and learning environments in Sri Lanka, Pakistan and Malaysia.

-Working collaboratively with a range of academic experts, government organisations, NGOs and marginalized communities, the three year project seeks to transform current urban planning practices by developing an advanced digital platform that allows all stakeholders to take part in risk sensitive urban planning.
+Working collaboratively with a range of academic experts, government organisations, NGOs and marginalized communities, the three-year project seeks to transform current urban planning practices by developing an advanced digital platform that allows all stakeholders to take part in risk-sensitive urban planning.

-Based on THINKlab’s digital expertise and the disaster risk reduction expertise within the Centre for Disaster Resilience at the University of Salford, the project seeks to allow evidence-based decision making that exploits the power of data, modelling, urban simulation and visualization.
+Based on THINKlab’s digital expertise and the disaster risk reduction expertise within the Centre for Disaster Resilience at the University of Salford, the project seeks to allow evidence-based decision making that exploits the power of data, modelling, and urban simulation and visualization.